 [Updated] Beauty pros: where to turn for mental health support

 As the industry becomes more aware of the impact mental health issues can have on beauty therapists' wellbeing and work performance, it's important to get to know the help and support available for staff and salon owners alike.
-In aid of Mental Health Awareness Week (May 10–16), we round-up the best official sources for those looking for mental health support and how you can get in touch.
+In aid of World Mental Health Day (October 10), we round-up the best official sources for those looking for mental health support and how you can get in touch.

 Unfortunately, it's now more common for therapists to feel mentally exhausted and emotionally drained from their job, especially with the World Health Organization (WHO) officially recognising burnout as a medical condition and emotional wellbeing retreats coming to the fore to help people deal with high levels of stress and anxiety.